 Due to the COVID-19 outbreak, the SSS has been placed in telework status.
-The call center is available with delays.
-There will also be delays processing mail.
+Please note that we are experiencing longer wait times with the Call Center and mail processing.
 Online Registration and Verification are available 24/7.
 View our news section for more information.

 The .gov means it’s official.